3R Waste

 - Cleaning Manual(PDF)

-Items such as laboratory liquid waste resulting from educational, research, etc., activities containing chemical substances and liquid used to rinse containers containing laboratory liquid waste are to be treaded as experimental liquid waste.
+Items such as laboratory liquid waste resulting from educational activities, research, etc., containing chemical substances and liquids used to rinse containers containing laboratory liquid waste are to be treated as experimental liquid waste.

-※ If solids are mixed in the experiment waste liquids when it is stored, filter it before discharging it.
+※ If solids are mixed in the experiment waste liquids when it is stored, they must be filtered out before the liquids are discharged.

 ※ When discharging experiment waste liquids, check the pH using test paper.